 It’s not as easy as we make it look

-Property managers take the stress away from owners.
-They handle showings, applicants, leases, repairs, inspections, move-outs, deposit charges & refunds, but most importantly the bulk of any problems.
-They handle the cranky calls too!
+Property managers take the stress away from homeowners.
+They handle marketing, showings, applications, leases, repairs, inspections, move-outs, deposit charges & refunds, but most importantly the bulk of any problems, including cranky ones!

 When the going gets tough